Real-world models for multiple term structures: a unifying HJM semimartingale framework

-Moreover, we derive a simple condition which ensures ordered term structures. \item[(iii)] We prove a new existence and uniqueness theorem for a class of semilinear stochastic partial differential equations (SPDEs) with random locally Lipschitz coefficients, driven by a Brownian motion and a Poisson random measure.
-By relying on this general result, we establish the well-posedness of the HJM semimartingale model by proving existence and uniqueness of solutions to the associated SPDE.
-Besides extending the results of \cite{fitate2010} to a multi-dimensional setting, we substantially weaken the technical requirements, thereby covering new classes of models that cannot be treated by the existing theory.
-Moreover, we analyze the invariance properties of the SPDE and provide conditions for the existence of finite-dimensional (affine) realizations. \end{enumerate}
+We also derive a simple condition which ensures ordered term structures.
+As a special case of our general framework, we recover the risk-neutral setup and obtain risk-neutral HJM drift restrictions under conditions weaker than those found in the literature. \item[(iii)] We prove a new existence and uniqueness theorem for a class of semilinear stochastic partial differential equations (SPDEs) with random locally Lipschitz coefficients, driven by a Brownian motion and a Poisson random measure.
+By relying on this general result, we establish the well-posedness of the HJM semimartingale dynamics by proving existence and uniqueness of solutions to the associated SPDE.
+Besides extending the results of \cite{fitate2010} to a multi-dimensional setting, we substantially weaken the technical requirements, thereby covering new classes of models that cannot be treated by the existing theory, also in the risk-neutral setup, as shown by means of an explicit example.
+Finally, we analyze the invariance properties of the SPDE and provide conditions for the existence of finite-dimensional (affine) realizations. \end{enumerate}